 Finally another clown comes in and points at me.
 "You.
 Come with me.
 No funny business."

-I want to mutter rebelliously under my breath.
+I want to mutter rebelliously under my breath, something about how hypocritical it is, no funny business coming from a fucking clown.
 Want to, but don't.
 I imagine the survival rate for hostages tends to drop drastically with each new smartass comment.
 It'll be better for everyone if I keep them to myself.
 He makes me walk in front, which doesn't really reassure me, but what choice do I have?
 We walk down one or two dark hallways, and then he points with his gun to a closed door on the left.

 I stare at him, and then I knock.